-Husband-and-wife duo Vajra and Cara Rich returned to their hometown of Boulder chasing their perfectly roasted passion.
+Husband-and-wife duo Vajra and Cara Rich returned to their hometown of Boulder, Colorado chasing their perfectly roasted passion.
 Together, they founded Boxcar Coffee Roasters and conquered high-altitude brewing along the way.

 Why the name Boxcar?

 “The story of why we chose Boxcar as the name begins when my wife and I were living in the Bay Area, years before starting Boxcar.
 Back then, I had gained a reputation of getting onto my ‘soapbox’ every chance I had to tell anyone who would listen about how great coffee could be.
 That it could be sweet and rich and unlike most of what we were able to get in the area at the time.
 Years later, when we were thinking about what to name our roasting company, those same friends suggested I name it Soapbox Roasters.

 We really liked that name and the story behind it, but also felt strange to have the word ‘soap’ as part of the name of the company that was trying to make the most delicious coffee it could!
 So we started thinking of derivatives of this name and in a roundabout way we came to the name Boxcar, which is another name for a soapbox derby racer.
 We loved the imagery of the racers and this American pastime, of building something out of nothing and sending it down the hill to see just how far you could go.
 In a way, that’s how we felt when starting this company, so we settled on the name Boxcar.”

 “We are lucky to have a really talented and dedicated team that is responsible for the success we have had so far.
 We have four employees that have a tenure of over six years and a large percentage have been with us for over three years.

 Our café manager, Sean, was our first hire at the café over nine years ago.
 His organizational skills are second to none.
 He’s actually working on his MBA at the University of Colorado right now while managing the café full-time so the guy has some serious work ethic.